 Trust us, if we could make tater tots a regular staple in our diet, we’d stop by The Friar’s Nook and eat them every day!
 The menu has hot dogs, bratwurst, and Mac and cheese, but everyone comes here for the loaded tots!

 The Friar’s Nook went through a menu change in recent years making the loaded tots the main attraction.
-There are two flavors including buffalo chicken and bacon mac and cheese
+There are two flavors including curry brat tots and bacon mac and cheese tots.

 Friar’s Nook has gone through a few menu changes in its history, but the most recent is focused on hot dogs and loaded tots.
-The staples to choose from include buffalo chicken and bacon mac and cheese.
+The staples in the past allowed you to choose different mac and cheese dishes including buffalo chicken and bacon mac and cheese.
 We used to love all the Mac and cheese options here, but the tots are equally delicious.

 The only downside to The Friar’s Nook is its location and seating.
 There is only outdoor seating here and without much shade, it can make for an uncomfortable lunch in the summer.
 Plus the lack of tables makes it hard to get a seat.